wangpeipei90/wangpeipei90.github.io/PaperReviews.md

 * Why Aren't Regular Expressions a Lingua Franca?
-An Empirical Study on the Re-use and Portability of Regular Expressions FSE 19 (#RegexLinguaFranca)
+An Empirical Study on the Re-use and Portability of Regular Expressions FSE 19 (#regexlinguafranca)
-* Understanding real-world concurrency bugs in Go ASPLOS 2019 (#ConcurrencyBugStudyGo)
+* Understanding real-world concurrency bugs in Go ASPLOS 2019 (#concurrencybugstudygo)
-* Analyzing and Supporting Adaptation of Online Code Examples ICSE 2019 (#OnlineCodeAdaptation)
+* Analyzing and Supporting Adaptation of Online Code Examples ICSE 2019 (#onlinecodeadaptation)

 # Why Aren't Regular Expressions a Lingua Franca?
 An Empirical Study on the Re-use and Portability of Regular Expressions FSE 19
 Title: Why Aren't Regular Expressions a Lingua Franca?
 An Empirical Study on the Re-use and Portability of Regular Expressions FSE 19